 2 new imported COVID-19 cases reported in Shanghai

-The first new patient is a Chinese working in Germany who arrived at the Shanghai Pudong International Airport on March 3.
+The first patient is a Chinese working in Serbia who arrived at the Shanghai Pudong International Airport on March 6.

-The second patient is a Chinese studying in the United States who arrived at the Shanghai airport on March 4.
+The second patient is a Chinese working in Panama who arrived at the Shanghai airport on February 23.

-Both have been transferred to the designated hospital for treatment, while 64 close contacts on the same flights with them have been put under quarantine and observation at designated places.
+Both new cases have all been transferred to the designated hospital for treatment, while close contacts on the same flights with them have been put under quarantine and observation at designated places.

-Of all the 371 local cases, 360 have been discharged upon recovery and four are hospitalized.
+Of all the 371 local cases, 361 have been discharged upon recovery and three are hospitalized.
 There have been so far seven local fatalities.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.